HdkTkhs/Vmol/README.md

       character(*), PARAMETER :: PS_DIR = "/home3/takahasi/PS_DATA"     ! directory that contains pseudopotential database 'NCPS'
 ```

 The include file 'mpi.i' specifies the numbers of divisions of the rectangular QM cell along the x,y, and z directions to define subdomains for MPI parallel calculation.
+For the parallel calculation with 16=4x2x2 CPUs, the 'mpi.i' file becomes,
 ```
 !     "mpi.i"
 !     parameters for mpi